greenboxal/doggohub/doc/ci/yaml/README.md

 #### artifacts:expire_in

-> Introduced in GitLab 8.9 and GitLab Runner v1.3.0.
+> Introduced in DoggoHub 8.9 and DoggoHub Runner v1.3.0.

 `artifacts:expire_in` is used to delete uploaded artifacts after the specified time.
-By default, artifacts are stored on GitLab forever. `expire_in` allows you to specify how long artifacts should live before they expire, counting from the time they are uploaded and stored on GitLab.
+By default, artifacts are stored on DoggoHub forever. `expire_in` allows you to specify how long artifacts should live before they expire, counting from the time they are uploaded and stored on DoggoHub.

 You can use the **Keep** button on the build page to override expiration and keep artifacts forever.